DANILO DJURICIC

 BIRTHDATE: February 20, 1999 (Brampton, ON)

-HIGH SCHOOL: St. Michael's College School (Toronto)
+HIGH SCHOOL: St. Michael's College School (Toronto, ON)

 UNIVERSITY / COLLEGE: Harvard University (2021)